-We have dinner booked at neighbouring restaurant, Pippies by the Bay, just a couple of steps from the museum.
-It’s the perfect place to fuel up before attending the exciting light and laser show that takes place every night at Flagstaff Hill, Shipwrecked.
+We had dinner booked at the onsite restaurant, Pippies by the Bay, just a couple of steps from the museum.
+It’s the perfect place to fuel up before attending the exciting light and laser show that takes place every night at Flagstaff Hill.
 Because, as it turns out, while a visit to the village during the day is an excellent way to learn about the maritime history of the area, your visit will only be complete once you have also attended this exciting show.

 We meet with the rest of our group for the night-time experience at the visitor centre next door to the restaurant.
 There is the option to walk to the theatre yourself – a guided walk through the dark village with a lantern in hand.
 It’s a cold and rainy night – typical springtime at the Great Ocean Road, and while this at first takes a bit away from the experience, we soon appreciate that it actually adds to the story.
 After all, it is set in the darkness of a cold and stormy night.

-At the theatre we are seated like in a cinema, facing a huge canvas.
-The first part of the show is no more than a movie that is projected onto the screen, but after this introduction the canvas and the wall behind it disappear, leaving us with a prime view of the village and the lake, now bathed in darkness.
-This is when the real show begins.
+At the theatre we were seated like in a cinema, facing a huge canvas.
+The first part of the show was a movie projected onto the screen, but, after this introduction, the canvas and the wall behind it disappear, leaving us with a prime view of the village and the lake, now bathed in darkness.
+This is when the real show begins!

-As the ship in the story nears its inevitable end, the village comes to life.
-Voices appear, lights behind the windows switch on and off.
-Fog creeps up and enters the scene.
-A laser paints pictures into the night sky, water spray forms the canvas for a multidimensional experience.
+As the ship in the story neared its inevitable end, the village came to life.
+Voices appeared, lights behind the windows switched on and off.
+Fog crept up and laser portrayed pictures into the night sky; all while water sprayed formed the canvas for a multidimensional experience.

-The story is as tragic as it can be.
-As viewers we root for the true stories of the victims, the budding romance between a female passenger and a crewman, the heroic tale of the rescue of a young girl.
-We are deeply impressed.
+The story was as tragic as it can be.
+As viewers we rooted for the true stories of the victims, the budding romance between a female passenger and a crewman, the heroic tale of the rescue of a young girl.
+We were deeply impressed.
 We didn’t expect to find a show as spectacular as this in a place that happens to be not Sydney nor Melbourne.

-So what is this about the sunken peacock mentioned in the title of this post?
 The sunken peacock can be seen in the museum of Flagstaff Hill.
-It is an earthenware statue, about one and a half meters in size, made in Staffordshire, England in 1873.
+It's an earthenware statue, about one and a half meters in size, made in Staffordshire, England in 1873.
 Salvaged from the wreck of the Loch Ard it spent quite some time in stately homes around the area but was later acquired by the museum, where its voyage has now come full circle.
 Not having sold initially at auction for a price of just $4,500, it is now valued at more than $4m.